 FSBL will schedule every team to have at least one practice every week.
-However, if the schools close due to inclement weather, we are unable to conduct practices and will not reschedule practices.
+However, if the schools close due to inclement weather ot any other reason, we are unable to conduct practices and usually will not reschedule practices.
 There is no guarantee of weekly practices.

 Mostly at Ashburn-based schools: Ashburn Elementary, Discovery Elementary, Dominion Trail Elementary, Steuart Weller Elementary, Hillside Elementary School, Farmwell Station Middle School, Trailside Middle School and Broad Run High School.
 There are also some practices and games held at public schools located in neighboring Sterling.
 “Away” games for our Travel teams take place at other middle schools in Loudoun County.

 House league teams typically have one 90 minute practice session per week.
 During weeks where we have known blackouts due to school unavailability practices may be reduced to 60 minutes.
-The younger players (Grades 3 and 4) will typically practice from 6:15-7:45 PM and the older players (Grades 5, 6, 7 and 8) will typically practice from 7:45-9:15PM.
-High School players typically practice from 9:15-10:30pm. (these times can change without notice) Thus, if your player is in Grade 5 or higher it is very, very likely that they will practice from 7:45-9:15PM ..... so be prepared.
-If this is unacceptable, then it's probably best that your player does not register for the league!
+The younger players (Grades 3 and 4) will typically practice from 1815- 1945 hrs (6:15-7:45 PM) and the older players (Grades 5, 6, 7 and 8) will typically practice from 1945-2115 hrs (7:45-9:15PM).
+High School players typically practice from 9:15-10:30pm. (these times can change without notice) Thus, if your player is in Grade 5 or higher it is very, very likely that they will practice from 1945-2115 hrs (7:45-9:15PM) ..... so be prepared.
+If this is unacceptable, then it's probably best that your player does not register for the FSBL league!

 Yes.
 If NBA Hall of Fame Coach Red Auerbach was still alive and wanted to coach in the FSBL, he would also have to attend the mandatory Coaches Clinic!
 The information presented at these sessions will make the time invested extremely worthwhile.

 Please note this when you register your player.
 Email the appropriate deputy commissioner as well to ensure that this request gets captured.
-The FSBL will make every effort to get your child on a team which practices on a night they are available.
+The FSBL will make every effort to get your child on a team that practices on a night they are available.
 Again, we cannot guarantee this.